StavrosKoum/Machine-Learning-Camera-Pair-Recognition/README.md

 ![run-tests](../../workflows/tests/badge.svg)

-# Software-Development-part-2
+# Software-Development-part-3

 This project extends the functionality of the first project

-([Project1](https://github.com/panoskorovesis/Software-Development-part-1)) by adding negative interrelations between the .json files and appying

-machine learning algorithms to the data.

-Using the 80% of the data as a Train set and the remaining 20% as a Test set,

-we apply the Train set to a **Logistic Regression** classifier -build from scratch-

-and then we test the model using the Test set.

-For each prediction from the model, we print the actual result.

-Results are in the file: predictions.txt
+([Project2](https://github.com/panoskorovesis/Software-Development-part-2)) By changing the train process as follows

+Train set is being extended for each train repetition depending on the thresh-hold value.

+Each json file vector has been replaced by a sparce matrix to make the process more efficient.

+In addition a thread pool has been implemented to divide the train function in smaller, parallel runing parts being handled by threads.

 For more intricate documentation check the file **readme.pdf**.